DerickBui/Twitter_Scraper_Project/README.md

 # Twitter_Scraping_Project

-Status: Not finished, still need to learn new libraries
+Status: Not finished, learning how to use natural language processing libraries